amolpskamble/ping-pong/README.md

 		move - Action of defending, attacking.
 	- Restart the game using 4th API if any unexpected errors are coming up.
 	- Use 5th API to check the game progress and scoreboard.
+	- Use player id given in the following section for API's calls.

 #### Player Details